People with Disabilities, Education, Advocacy and Family

 Ding, dang, dong.
 Ding, dang, dong.

 Caroline was a kind and gentle woman, providing just the support we needed.
 She loved nature, the environment and music and was a proud French Canadian.

 On 2nd January 1999 Caroline travelled to Maleny to attend the Maleny Folk Festival.
 She loved music and was looking forward to attending the festival for the first time.
 When returning from Maleny, the vehicle in which Caroline was travelling left the road and went down a gully.
 Caroline died on impact.

 Caroline’s friends organised a moving service at Crystal Cascades, among the trees with Freshwater Creek flowing nearby.
-Caroline is remembered with great fondness.
+We remember Caroline with great fondness.